s0l0n3t/AutoLoginProject/README.md

 ### Features

-- You can login to any OS as secure
+- You can't use the system without login
 - Easy registration
 - Basic UI